Keith Vaughan: Notable paintings

 One of Vaughan's key works was a large mural (3.5 × 22 metres) that he painted in the Dome of Discovery on London's South Bank as part of the Festival of Britain (1951).
 The mural depicted Theseus holding up a light torch amidst explorers.
 The painting reflected the optimism of the time, the overall theme of the exhibition.
-After having been viewed by millions of people, the mural was destroyed along with the pavillion in late 1951.
+After having been viewed by millions of people, the mural was destroyed along with the pavilion in late 1951.
 Several studies remain.

 From 1951 to 1976 Vaughan produced Assembly of Figures, a set of nine major oil paintings.
 He created several other series of related works with similar titles, such as Small Assembly of Figures (1951-53), Small Red Assembly (1963), Blue Assembly of Figures (1964), Dark Assembly (1964), Red Assembly (1964), and the large paintings Crowd Assembling I and II (1967-68).
 All these paintings are of male nude or semi-nude figures set in semi-abstracted landscapes and engaged in undetermined activities.